bugsounet/MMM-ScreenManager/README.md

         "0 8 * * 5"
       ],
 ```
-1st Rule: from Monday to jeudi at 07h45<br>
+1st Rule: from Monday to Thursday at 07h45<br>
-2nd Rule: every vendredi at 08h00<br>
+2nd Rule: every Friday at 08h00<br>

 I have set this rule for turn off screen:
 ```js